Vianden – castle ramparts, a chairlift and museums on Hugo and Dicks

 The Ourdall promenade follows the river for 8.5km from Vianden to Stolzembourg.
 From here you can join longer hiking trails including Nat’Our Route 4, with a rating of difficult, that traverses 17km (starts at the car park near the bridge).
 Alternatively start near Stolzembourg cemetery for a 12km hike on Route 5.

 There are two auto-pedestre blue circular walking routes in Vianden.
 Route 1 starts at the parking lot of Engelmann Platz and travels through the forest above the city before coming down into the Our valley.
 Route 2 starts at the tourist office (or you can pick it up from the bus station) and takes in the forests behind Vianden before returning to follow the river back to town.

 You can hike in the footsteps of Victor Hugo on a 24km trail that traverses the surrounding scenery that Hugo captured in the 60 or so drawings and sketches he did of the region.
 The trail is linear and finishes at Ettelbruck.

 A 22km mountain bike trail starts at Vianden bus station and passes by the Our hydro-electric power station.
 There are two narrow climbs, slippery in the rain, but also affording great viewpoints.
 You must get off your bicycle for some steps before heading to the Bildchen Chapel and returning via the castle.
 For other MTB routes in the area, you can download a PDF here.

 Hotels and camping

-There are several hotels offering varying degrees of comfort, luxury and price, some with indoor pools and spa centres in addition to in-house restaurants (closed at the current time).
+There are several hotels offering varying degrees of comfort, luxury and price, some with indoor pools and spa centres in addition to in-house restaurants.
 There is also a camping ground and campervan park, a youth hostel and cottages for rent.